Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Revenue Recognition

-Refer note 34 and note 60 to the accompanying financial statements for the material accounting policy on revenue recognition and details of revenue recognised during the year.
+Refer Note 1(II)(l), Note 32 and Note 57 to the accompanying standalone financial statements for the material accounting policy on revenue recognition and details of revenue recognised during the year.

 Revenue from sale of goods (hereinafter referred to as "Revenue") is recognized when control of the products being sold is transferred to the customer and when there are no longer any unfulfilled obligations.

-The Company has three reportable business segments: i) Consumables ii) Equipment and automation; and iii) Flares and Process Equipment Division (FPED).
+The Company has three reportable business segments: i) Products ii) Services; and iii) Maintenance & Reclamation (M&R).

-The timing of recognition of revenue in case of sale of consumables and equipment and automation is when control over the same is transferred to the customer.
+The timing of recognition of revenue in case of sale of products and M&R is when control over the same is transferred to the customer.
 The performance obligations are fulfilled at the time of dispatch, delivery or upon formal customer acceptance depending on terms of the agreement i.e., performance obligations are satisfied at a point in time.
-The performance obligations in case of FPED, are satisfied over the time.
+The performance obligations in case of sale of services, are satisfied over the time.

 Owing to the diverse terms of contracts with customers, in line with the requirements of the standards of auditing, revenue is determined to be an area involving significant risk and hence, requiring significant auditor attention.
 Further, the application of Ind AS 115 - Revenue from Contracts with Customers ('Ind AS 115') requires management to make certain key judgements / estimates such as determining timing of revenue recognition and transaction price including impact of variable consideration as per the terms of the contracts with customers.